ddev/ddev.com/src/content/blog/sharing-a-ddev-local-project-with-other-collaborators.md

 #### **WordPress: Change the URL with wp search-replace**

-WordPress only has the one base URL, but the wp command is built into DDEV-Local’s web container.
+WordPress only has the one base URL, but the wp command is built into DDEV’s web container.

 This set of steps assumes an ngrok subdomain of “wp23” and a starting URL of `https://wordpress.ddev.site`.